 But the business isn’t me.
 I’m just one contributor to it.

 The energetic implications of this principle are wide & complex.
-We examine them, in detail, in the Expect Ease: The 6 Principles of Feminine Leadership for Entrepreneurs Workshop for women who want to grow their work in new intuitive & easeful paradigms – you can learn more & RSVP for the free workshop here.
+We examine them, in detail, in the How to create a thriving Feminine Economy in Your Business Workshop for women who want to grow their work in new intuitive & easeful paradigms – you can learn more & RSVP for the free workshop here.

 #4 Is Your Business Perpetuating Oppression?